rust-lang/book/nostarch/chapter08.md

 println!("The first element is: {first}");
 ```

-Attempting to add an element to a vector while holding a reference to an item
+Listing 8-6: Attempting to add an element to a vector while holding a reference
+to an item

 Compiling this code will result in this error: